OpeningDesign/OD_Library/BIM/Workflow/OD Workflows.md

 	- `git config --global core.autocrlf true`

 ---

+### Creating a New Revit Family

+1. When creating a new revit family, one of the cardinal rules when making families is that the objects should be constained to reference planes.
+2. There might be exceptions, but another cardinal rule is to start with a family template of the thing you're modeling... that is, use awindow template for windows, door template for doors, etc.

+---

 ### File too large to push to Github
 If your file ever gets above 100mbs and you can't push to Github, try...